-Act of 1889 the number is capable of being reduced to ten.
+The Secretary of State's Council called the Council of India originally consisted of fifteen members.
+Under an Act of 1889 the number is capable of being reduced to ten.
 The members are appointed by the Secretary of State.
-Three of the members 'having professional or other special qualification' may be appointed for life.
-The others hold office for a term of ten years, with a power of appointment under special circumstances for a further term of five years.
-At least nine members of the council must be persons who have served or resided in British India for not less than ten years, and who have left British India not more than ten years before their appointment.
+Three of the members having professional or other special qualification may be appointed for life.
+The others hold office for a term of ten years, with possibility of re-appointment under special circumstances for a further term of five years.
+At least nine members of the council must be persons who have served or resided in British India for not less than ten years before their appointment.